harmil-tech/remix/README.md

 ```
 If you navigate to http://localhost:3000 then please click on weather which is present in navbar
+In the new version, you will be automatically redirected to **[http://localhost:3000/weather](http://localhost:3000/weather)**.
+If you try to access any other invalid or miscellaneous URL, you will be redirected to a **404 page** that provides a suggestion to navigate back to **/weather**.
 ```

 ## Implementation Notes

 - Route: `app/routes/weather.tsx`
   - Uses a Remix `Form` with a server-side `action` to validate input and fetch data.
   - Validation: ensures a non-empty city name; surfaces 404s and API errors.
   - Loading state while fetching; clear error messages on failures.
   - Server-side fetch to protect the API key; it is never exposed to the browser.
 - Navbar updated in `app/root.tsx` to include a link to `/weather`.